 Fixed connection points are usually spaced evenly around the outside of a shape.
-You can customise the fixed connection points by editing a shape’s style.
+You can edit the fixed connection points or by editing a shape’s style.

 In addition to the fixed connection points around a shape, you can drop a fixed connection anywhere within a shape: Hold down